hoelzer/virify/README.md

 # VIRify

 A nextflow implementation of the [EBI VIRify pipeline](https://github.com/EBI-Metagenomics/emg-viral-pipeline) for the detection of viruses from metagenomic assemblies.
-This implementation is heavily based on scripts and work by [Guillermo Rangel-Pineros](https://github.com/guille0387).
+This implementation is heavily based on scripts and work by [Guillermo Rangel-Pineros](https://github.com/guille0387) and the [EBI Sequence Families Team](https://www.ebi.ac.uk/about/people/rob-finn).

 ## Basic execution